What books can you read to help your children become more resilient and persevere? Growth Mindset books!

 Flight School by Lita Judge

 In this growth mindset book, Little Penguin believes that he has the soul of an eagle.
-But, his body isn’t built for flying.
+But his body isn’t built for flying.
 Little Penguin’s friends at Flight School try to help him fly.
-Then flamingo has an idea that works — and penguin experiences flying.
+Then flamingo has an idea that works — and Little Penguin experiences flying.
 He’s so thrilled he brings a friend to flight school.
 A bird that has the soul of a swallow.
 Ostrich.

 Cindy Moo by Lori Mortensen illustrated by Jeff Mack

 Cindy Moo is persistently trying to achieve her goal of jumping over the moon.
 Fortunately, she doesn’t listen to all the other animals telling her she can’t because she has a dream.
 Just as she’s about to give up, she finds the reflection of the moon in a puddle and makes her big jump.
 Success at last!

 Papa’s Mechanical Fish by Candace Fleming, illustrated by Boris Kulikov

 Inspired by his daughter’s question of what it would be like to be a fish, Papa decides to invent a mechanical fish — a submarine.
 The picture book engineering story shows that most of Papa’s inventions don’t work properly but he still persists.
 (Growth mindset!)
 Based on the inventor Lodner Phillips.

 How to Solve a Problem: The Rise (and Falls) of a Rock-Climbing Champion by Ashima Shiraishi, illustrated by Yao Xiao

 Written by one of the world’s youngest and best climbers, she shares her experiences with climbing difficult “problems” which is what climbers call the boulders that they climb.
 This personal narrative picture book focuses on a growth mindset of perseverance and facing challenges like difficult climbs with grit.